RetroAchievements/docs/docs/guidelines/users/code-of-conduct.md

 #### Unacceptable social behavior

 - Asking for or posting links to sites where others could download copyrighted material.
+- Discussing methods for downloading copyrighted material, or alluding to specific methods or sites.
 - Spamming messages or attempting to vandalize Discord or the website by any means.
 - Advertising products, services, or other Discord servers without approval.
 - Bigotry: This includes racism, sexism, elitism; intolerance regarding others' nationality, religion, sexual orientation, political beliefs, etc.